Ear Surgery / Otoplasty

 After all of this, your ears will be “put back where they belong” and look normal in size and positioning.
 This may even inspire you to get a haircut or get your ears pierced someday so that you can show off your new ears!

 How much is otoplasty?

-For those whom have suffered ridicule, name calling, bullying, or just terrible self-consciousness about the appearance and positioning of their ears, otoplasty is a real solution.
+For those who have suffered ridicule, name-calling, bullying, or just terrible self-consciousness about the appearance and positioning of their ears, otoplasty is a real solution.
 Dr. Agullo has improved the ear appearances of many patients with tremendous success.